intermine/im-docs/docs/get-started/tutorial/index.rst

 `summarise-objectstore`, `create-search-index` & `create-autocomplete-index`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These generate summary data and indexes used by the web application, see :doc:`/webapp/keyword-search/index` for details.
+These generate summary data and search indexes used by the web application, see :doc:`/webapp/keyword-search/index` for details.
 You must have Solr installed and running for the indexes to be populated correctly.

 **Install SOLR**